crisryantan/react-pokdex/README.md

 ### Disclaimer

 - I wasn't able to use the API successfully as pokeApi had outages as of late: [#369](https://github.com/PokeAPI/pokeapi/issues/369), [#373](https://github.com/PokeAPI/pokeapi/issues/373), [#374](https://github.com/PokeAPI/pokeapi/issues/374)
-- [Error thrown](https://imgur.com/a/yge9xkq), I tried asking the dev team behind the api because they have a [slack channel](https://imgur.com/a/d93L8IP).
+- [Outage](https://imgur.com/a/bVWFCXj) removing the offset/limit on the api still doesn't fix the problem.
+I tried asking the dev team behind the api because they have a [slack channel](https://imgur.com/a/d93L8IP).
 One suspects that it must be a [Cloudfare issue](https://imgur.com/a/IF7GCRv) as it works on some IP's and it doesn't work for some as well. :(
 - I think they are having problems at the moment as they are in a [turnover period](https://github.com/PokeAPI/pokeapi/issues/350) as the owner has decided to stop supporting pokeApi
+- I had to improvise and use stubData instead.
+Unfortunately, getting all detailed info will be too big so I just resorted with pokemon names.

 ### What would I have done if I was able to use the api successfully